ArchiveBox/docs/Docker.md

 ```
 Then open https://127.0.0.1:8098 to view the archive.

-To add new URLs to your archive, you can use docker-compose just like the normal `./archive` CLI:
+To add new URLs, you can use docker-compose just like the normal `./archive` CLI:
 ```bash
 # pass links to archive via stdin
 echo "https://example.com" | docker-compose exec -T archivebox archive